China, U.S. say committed to managing differences

 Despite deeply interconnected business ties and two-way trade worth more than half a trillion dollars a year, Beijing and Washington have deep differences over everything from human rights to the value of the Chinese currency, the yuan.

+“We welcome the emergence of a peaceful, stable, prosperous China that contributes to the stability and development of the region, and chooses to play a responsible role in world affairs,” he said.

+“We have a profound stake in each others success,” Kerry added.
+“I can tell you that we are determined to choose the path of peace and prosperity and cooperation, and yes, even competition, but not conflict.”

-Washington has begun to push for China to move to a market-driven exchange rate.
+Washington has also begun to push for China to move to a market-driven exchange rate.

 “We support China’s efforts to allow the market to play a more decisive role in the economy and rely more on household consumption to drive China’s economic growth.
 Moving to a market-determined exchange rate will be a crucial step,” Lew said at the opening ceremony.